MarquezProject/marquez/README.md

 ## Status

-This chart is under active development at [The We Company](https://www.we.co).
+This chart is under active development at [WeWork](https://www.wework.com).